 The Harvard Law School Library has custody of one of the world’s most comprehensive collections of research materials for the study of the history of the law.
-These collections attract visitors from Harvard and beyond, including those who come to the Root Room (the Historical & Special Collections reading room) to consult materials first-hand; those who visit the Caspersen Room (the Library’s exhibition hall) to view exhibits of rare books, manuscripts, and legal art; and those who use the collections remotely via Harvard’s online catalogs, electronic resources, and digital collections.
+These collections attract visitors from Harvard and beyond, including those who come to the Root Room to consult materials first-hand; those who visit the Caspersen Room to view exhibits featuring material from Historical & Special Collections; and those who use the collections remotely via Harvard’s online catalogs, electronic resources, and digital collections.

-Elihu Root Room — The Root Room, an inviting room located at the south end of the fourth floor in Langdell Hall, serves as the reading room for Historical & Special Collections.
+Elihu Root Room — The Root Room, located at the south end of the fourth floor in Langdell Hall, is the Historical & Special Collections reading room.
 It was named in honor of Elihu Root (1845-1937) when it was opened a year after his death.
 A leader of the American Bar, Root served on the League of Nations commission that framed the statute for the Permanent Court of International Justice in 1920.
 The room provides a secure and functional space for the use of the Library’s rare books, manuscripts, and visual materials.
 A portrait of Root, acquired by the Library in 1946, hangs outside the entrance to the Root Room.

 The Caspersen Room is generally open to the public from 9:00am to 5:00pm, Monday through Friday (closed for special events).

 For more information on how Historical & Special Collections came to be one of the premier collections for the study of the history of the law, please see our history page.
 For information on the history of our home, Langdell Hall, please see the Library’s history page.